HOUSE OF REPRESENTATIVES STAFF ANALYSIS

 regulation by the Agency for Health Care Administration.

-The bill creates the Division of Long-term Care (Division) within FDVA.
-The Division is to oversee the
+The bill creates the Division of Long-term Care (division) within FDVA.
+The division will oversee the operations

-operations of veterans’ adult day health care programs.
-The bill provides that the executive director of FDVA
+of veterans’ adult day health care programs.
+The bill provides that the executive director of FDVA (director)

-(Director) shall appoint operators who will be responsible for the overall operation of each operator’s state
+shall appoint operators who will be responsible for the overall operation of each operator’s state authorized

-authorized veterans’ adult day health care program.
-The director may designate contractors responsible for the
+veterans’ adult day health care program.
+The director may designate contractors that are responsible for the

-operations of an adult day health care entity authorized under federal law to perform the same duties as
+operations of an adult day health care program and authorized under federal law to perform the same duties as

 operators.
 Eligible veterans who are residents of the state and have a service-connected disability will have